pinout-xyz/Pinout.xyz/src/en/overlay/mearm-pi.md

     name: Joysticks
     device: PCF8591 ADC
 -->
-#MeArm Pi HAT
+# MeArm Pi HAT

-###The MeArm Pi HAT is a joystick controller board for the MeArm Pi Robotic Arm Kit
+The MeArm Pi HAT is a joystick controller board for the MeArm Pi Robotic Arm Kit

-The MeArm Pi HAT provides the following:
+## Features

  * An 8 bit I2C ADC (address 0x48) connected to two analogue joysticks
  * Access to the push buttons of the joysticks on GPIO